usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 days for usage events).
-The record builder then calls :py:func:`~nexusLIMS.builder.record_builder.build_new_session_records`, which in turn uses :py:func:`~nexusLIMS.db.session_handler.get_sessions_to_build` to query the NexusLIMS database for sessions awaiting processing (the database location can be referenced within the code using the environment variable :ref:`nexusLIMS_db_path <nexusLIMS-db-path>` (`e.g.` ``os.environ["nexusLIMS_db_path"]``.
+The record builder then calls :py:func:`~nexusLIMS.builder.record_builder.build_new_session_records`, which in turn uses :py:func:`~nexusLIMS.db.session_handler.get_sessions_to_build` to query the NexusLIMS database for any sessions awaiting processing (the database location can be referenced within the code using the environment variable :ref:`nexusLIMS_db_path <nexusLIMS-db-path>` (`e.g.` ``os.environ["nexusLIMS_db_path"]``.
 This method interrogates the database for